 Physical Location: The LobbyGuard Scout measures 16”H x 14”W x 8”D. The location you wish to place the Scout should allow at least 6” of clearance on all sides.
 This space should be clear of direct heat sources such as HVAC vents, other computer hardware, etc. IMPORTANT: Do not position the Scout facing directly into a light source such as a bright light fixture or toward a window where direct sunlight is present.
 This will result in a shadow being cast over the Scout during visitor sign-in and will result in poor image quality for visitor photos.
 The Scout should be positioned to face away from light sources.

-Hardware : The LobbyGuard Visitor Badge Printer is included with every scout.
+Hardware : The LobbyGuard Visitor Badge Printer is included with every Scout.
 The printer measures 6"H x 5"W x 8"D. The location you wish to place the printer should allow at least 3" of clearance on all sides.
-The USB cable included for attaching the Scout to the visitor badge measures 32" in length.
-NOTE: In addition to connecting the printer directly to the kiosk, you can also attach the printer to a PC on your LAN to share across the network, allowing the kiosk and printer to be located in two different locations in you building.
-If you plan to perform this operation please contact firstname.lastname@example.org.
+The USB cable included for attaching the printer to the Scout measures 32" in length.

 Data Connectivity: Operation of the LobbyGuard Scout requires uninterrupted access to the internet.
 Please note LobbyGuard does not support WIFI as a network interface.
 You must use an Ethernet cable.

 - Ethernet Port: The Scout includes a standard Ethernet port compliant with the following protocols:

 - Supports Full Duplex flow control (IEEE 802.3x)

 - Fully compliant with IEEE 802.3, IEEE 802.3u, IEEE 802.3ab

 - Supports IEEE 802.1P Layer 2 Priority Encoding